devicenul/bwdemo/README.md

 ## What did I learn?

-*Container Station:* I was ware the my NAS boxes supported some standard VM images via the QNAP Visualization Station but had never used it running some of the 3rd party services I use on my servers as directly installed packages to save on resources.
+*Container Station:* I was aware the my NAS boxes supported running certain standard VM image formats via the QNAP Visualization
+Station but had never used it, running all of the 3rd party services I use on my servers as directly installed packages to save on resources.
 I had not noticed that *Container Station* was an option until now.
-I will definitely consider using this to migrate some of them to lighter-weight containers in the future.
+I will definitely consider using this to migrate some of them to lighter-weight containers with environment isolation in the future.

 *Thymeleaf:* Doing most of me development in the past on protocols, system services, and back-ends, I had not really done much with UI.
 Since I needed a form to get user input and did not want to spend the time working through building a